hkolasani/FHIR-SDOH-BigQueryML/README.md

 ## Predicting Prediabetes with BigQuery ML using FHIR and SDOH data
-This repo mainly contains a [jupyter notebook](/SDOH-ML.ipynb) that builds a [Binary Logistic Regression](https://towardsdatascience.com/implementing-binary-logistic-regression-in-r-7d802a9d98fe) model using BIGQueryML to predict diabetes for a population of FHIR patient data that is augmented by SDOH factors such as food and transportation.
+This repo mainly contains a [jupyter notebook](/SDOH-ML.ipynb) that builds a [Binary Logistic Regression](https://towardsdatascience.com/implementing-binary-logistic-regression-in-r-7d802a9d98fe) model using BigQueryML to predict diabetes for a population of FHIR patient data that is augmented by SDOH factors such as food and transportation.

 ## BigQuery ML and Binary Logistic Regression Model
 You can use the binary logistic regression model to predict whether a value falls into one of two categories.
 A common problem in machine learning is to classify data into one of two types, known as labels.
 In this case, we may want to predict whether a given patient will be prediabetic or not , based on other information about that patient.
 The two labels will be "prediabetic" and "not prediabetic".
 The input dataset needs to be built such that one column represents the label.